Oak and Poison Oak in Photos: Can You Tell the Difference?

-The most dangerous form of poison oak is that which is most likely not to be recognized -- those plants which have few or no leaves showing.
+The most dangerous form of poison oak is that which is most likely not to be recognized—those plants which have few or no leaves showing.
 You are most likely to encounter these in winter or in early spring before the plants grow their new leaves, but as I showed you in the videos, the dead branches, or those that appear to be dead, that appear under or through the leafy stems, can be present at any time of year.
-In the videos you saw some of them even covered with moss and lichens, yet they can still contain urushiol oil and give you a rash.
+In the videos, you saw some of them even covered with moss and lichens, yet they can still contain urushiol oil and give you a rash.

 The pictures below show you some of the disguises you may encounter and not recognize.
 In the first picture taken in mid-April on a trail near the Salinas River, the bare stems actually stick out into the trail, making it easy for shoes or clothing or bare legs to make contact.
-At this time of year many of the trails have not yet been cleaned up, and can be dangerous if you don't keep a careful eye out for these bare stems and branches.
+At this time of year, many of the trails have not yet been cleaned up and can be dangerous if you don't keep a careful eye out for these bare stems and branches.
 Even the experienced outdoorsman in the video I have linked to above was fooled by the bare branches.

 The man in that video said to watch out for the bare stems standing erect.
 But as you can see in my examples, they can also be bent down or almost parallel to the ground.
 So in the leafless months, you need to be especially careful of any bare branches of vines hanging from trees or tangled up in each other, or sticking up or out if they are in a place where poison oak might like to grow.
-In my county it grows at the side of trails and roads that have a lot of trees nearby -- especially oak trees.
+In my county, it grows at the side of trails and roads that have a lot of trees nearby, especially oak trees.
 In the last example to the right, the oak leaves on the ground almost hide the small poison oak plants growing among them in the middle of February.
-If you see bare stems in clumps or coming from clumps, it's a danger zone -- especially if there are oak trees anywhere near.
+If you see bare stems in clumps or coming from clumps, it's a danger zone, especially if there are oak trees anywhere near.

-I hope you have enjoyed this trek though the various poison oak habitats in videos and photographs and that you are now wise in all the ways of poison oak.
+I hope you have enjoyed this trek through the various poison oak habitats in videos and photographs and that you are now wise in all the ways of poison oak.
 Now go and enjoy the outdoors, but if you see those leaves of three, or those bare stems where they used to be, just back away and "leave them be."

 The Most Dangerous Form of Poison OakClick thumbnail to view full-size